A Combinatorial Model of Interference in Frequency Hopping Schemes: A secure and efficient FHS

+Since there are $w+1$ active sequences, at least one active sequence would have contributed $\delta$ of the $e_i$s, it will appear in at least one of the parent sets.

+Suppose all active sequences contributed the same number $\delta$ of $e_i$, then all the active sequences would appear somewhere in the parent sets, and $e_{\delta (w+1)}$ would identify one of them.

+Suppose there is one active sequence that contributes more than $\delta$ of the $e_i$ then this sequence would appear multiple times in some parent set and thus would be identified. \end{proof}

+On the other hand, if we have a scheme that has properties \ref{m4}, \ref{m5}, that means that too many codewords can give rise to $\eaves$.
+This implies that too many codewords have the same symbol at a position, which contradicts the requirement for low correlation.
+Hence there is a trade-off between throughput and jamming resistance.
+This is a subject that warrants further research.
+In the next section we consider FHSs that achieve both high throughput and jammer-resistance, at the expense of computational costs.

-\section{A Secure and Efficient FHS}
+\section{A secure and efficient FHS}

-Section \ref{CFCFHS} demonstrated the limits of how secure an FHS based on codes can be.
-In this section, we therefore propose that in order to withstand the attack of an adaptive jammer, some form of pseudorandomness must be introduced.
-Indeed, the schemes proposed in \cite{Nyirenda14} are able to withstand an adaptive jammer for the entire session, at the expense of additional computational burden, and on the assumption of a secure pseudorandom number generator.
-We provide a novel interpretation of one of these schemes.
+Section \ref{jptycfc} demonstrates the limits of how secure an FH scheme based on codes can be.
+While MDS codes give a guarantee of throughput, they may not resist a jammer for very long.
+One possible solution would be to restart the FH scheme every $ \gamma v $ time slots.
+We therefore propose that in order to withstand the attack of an adaptive jammer, some form of pseudorandomness must be introduced.
+Indeed, the schemes in \cite{Nyirenda14} suggests that pseudorandomness is a necessary component of an FH scheme secure against an adaptive jammer.
+We include the description of one of the schemes here to illustrate this.
+This scheme is able to withstand an adaptive jammer for the entire session, at the expense of additional computational burden, and on the assumption of a secure pseudorandom number generator.